 Celebrating Hanuman Jayanti – a reminder of the most ancient and most powerful superman!

 Hanuman, the monkey God, is a central hero of the Ramayana.
 Widely worshipped in India, he represents the faith that can move mountains.
-His fame is extolled in the Hanuman Chalisa, a song of 40 verses.
+His fame is extolled in the Hanuman Chalisa, a song of 40 verses written by Goswami Tulsidas in the 16th century.

 Lord Hanuman symbolically stands for pure devotion, complete surrender and absence of ego.